-This is one of the Vail Valley's most popular summer activities.
-It's free, as easy or strenuous as you want to make it, and the views are unprecedented.
-Hiking trail maps will guide you along marked trails, or take one of the guided nature hikes with expert local guides for all ages and ability levels.
-Hiking on Vail Mountain is Awesome.
+One of the Vail Valley's most popular summer activities.
+It's free, as easy or strenuous as you want to make it, and the views are unprecendented.
+Hiking trail maps, available at the Vail Spa Front Desk, will guide you along marked trails, or take a guided nature hike with a local expert - great for all ages and ability levels.

-Ride the Vail chair lift or gondola up and hike around Vail Mountain or venture outside the Vail Valley to tackle one of Colorado's famous fourteeners.
+Ride the Vail or Lionshead gondola up and hike around Vail Mountain or venture outside the Vail Valley to tackle one of Colorado's famous fourteeners.
 Even though the altitude can take some getting used to, the Vail Valley has trails for beginners, children, and elderly hikers.

 Vail Mountain Hiking Trails: